Joshua Reed Giddings: Political career

 Giddings emphasized that slavery was a state institution, with which the Federal government had no authority to interfere; he noted that slavery only existed by specific state enactments.
 For that reason, he contended that slavery in the District of Columbia and in the Territories was unlawful and should be abolished, as these were administered by the federal government.
 Similarly, he argued that the coastwise slave trade in vessels flying the national flag, like the international slave trade, should be rigidly suppressed as unconstitutional, as the states had no authority to extend slavery to ships on the high seas, and the federal government had no separate interest in it.
 He also held that Congress had no power to pass any act that in any way could be construed as a recognition of slavery as a national institution.

-His statements in the Creole case attracted particular attention, as he had violated the notorious gag rule barring antislavery petitions.
-Former President John Quincy Adams led a campaign in the House of Representatives to repeal the gag rule.
+His statements in the Creole case attracted particular attention, as he had violated the House's gag rule barring antislavery petitions.

-The United States government attempted to recover the slaves from the Creole.
-Daniel Webster, then Secretary of State under President John Tyler, asserted that as the slaves were on an American ship, they were under the jurisdiction of the U.S., and by U.S. law they were property.
-Britain said they were free persons under its law.
+The U.S. government attempted to recover the slaves from the Creole, initiating an international scuffle with Britain.
+Daniel Webster, then U.S. Secretary of State under President John Tyler, asserted that as the slaves were on an American ship, they were under the jurisdiction of the U.S., and by U.S. law they were property.

 On March 21, 1842, before the case was settled, Giddings introduced a series of resolutions in the House of Representatives.
-He asserted that in resuming their natural rights of personal liberty, the slaves violated no law of the U.S. He contended the US should not try to recover them, as it should not take the part of a state.
+He asserted that in resuming their natural rights of personal liberty, the slaves violated no law of the U.S. He contended the U.S. should not try to recover them, as it should not take the part of a state.
 For offering these resolutions, Giddings was attacked by numerous critics.
-The House formally censured him for violating the gag rule, refusing even to permit him to speak in his own defense.
+The House formally censured him for violating the gag rule, and he was not permitted to speak in his own defense.
 He resigned, appealing to his constituents, who immediately reelected him by an overwhelming margin of 7,469 to 383 in the special election to fill his seat.
 That was the widest margin of victory that had ever been achieved in a contest for a seat in the House of Representatives, in any Congress.
 The House abandoned any thought of disciplining Giddings, and his colleagues on the Select Committee on Slavery discovered that his impunity extended to them.
 With increasing anti-slavery agitation, the House repealed its "gag rule" three years later on December 3, 1844.